Nina Sky

-Nina Sky is an American musical duo consisting of identical twins Nicole and Natalie Albino.
+Nina Sky is a Puerto Rican-born musical duo based in the United States, consisting of identical twins Nicole and Natalie Albino.
 Their debut single "Move Ya Body", released from their self-titled debut album in 2004, was a success, reaching number four on the Billboard Hot 100.
-Their second album, Nicole & Natalie, was released in July 2012.
-Their third studio album, Brightest Gold, was announced for 2016 release through Tommy Boy Entertainment.
+Their most recent album, Nicole and Natalie, was released in July 2012.

-Early lives
+Early and personal lives

-The Albino sisters were born on March 13, 1984 in Queens, with Natalie being the older twin.
+The Albino sisters were born on March 13, 1986 in Puerto Rico, with Natalie being the older twin.
 Their parents later moved to New York City and divorced when the girls were young.
 The sisters grew up in Astoria, Queens in the Marine Terrace area.
 As a result of their stepfather working as a DJ, the twins were influenced by different types of music at an early age.
 By the age of 7, the twins had already written their first song, titled "Sisters".
 By 10, they knew that they wanted to become singers.
 When they were 13, they learned how to DJ and two years later were playing concerts in many clubs.

-The twins' parents were very supportive of their daughters' ambitions.
-Their stepfather provided guitar and drum lessons and took them to auditions.
-They even performed occasionally on some showcases.
+Nicole is a lesbian and is married to fashion designer Erin Magee.